Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

       alt = "Random_Forest"
       style="width:600;height:300px;"/>

-Note that, the error rate is high when the model is starting to learn, but after a few "classes" the error stabilizes until it reaches a plateau shape, at this point we can't do anything to improve the error rate.
+Note, the error rate is high when the model is starting to learn, but after a few "classes" the error stabilizes until it reaches a plateau shape, at this point, we can't do anything to improve the error rate.

 Let's predict the testing values with our model.